sophware/tsbastionazure/README.md

 NOTES:
-headscale; usable as subnet router; built for use as bastion that is not dependent on routing (new routes; overlapping addressing): ssh tunnel; replace cert, can change sshuser password from azure interface, which will allow sudo?; parameters: in general, headscale, for az create, todo powershell; restart other clients to get routes more todo: dns rename; sudo; examples of what goes wrong (auth key); rename to tsbastion and fix refs; dev in wsl; switch; example of local ssh tunnel in cmd prompt; script to check what it's costing
+headscale; usable as subnet router; built for use as bastion that is not dependent on routing (new routes; overlapping addressing): ssh tunnel; replace cert, can change sshuser password from azure interface, which will allow sudo?; parameters: in general, headscale, for az create, todo powershell; restart other clients to get routes more todo: dns rename; sudo; examples of what goes wrong (auth key); dev in wsl; switch; example of local ssh tunnel in cmd prompt; script to check what it's costing

 autoapprovers or manually approve need fqdn to ssh between headscale namespaces